-Kunsthal – This is the top museum for all museum lovers when visiting Rotterdam.
+Depot and Kunsthal – This is the top for all museum lovers when visiting Rotterdam.
 With top exhibitions worth visiting for no matter the weather!

 Mairtime Museum – Explore the shipping world of the Netherlands with a visit to this museum.
 Learn the maritime past and present of the Rotterdam Port, as well as one of the many special interactive exhibitions.